 Children Can Invest Too

-First of all, we’re talking about children under 18 here.
-Adult children are adults.
-They can buy I Bonds in the same way as any other adult.
+First of all, we’re talking about kids under 18 here.
+Adult children can buy I Bonds in the same way as any other adult.
 If your adult children don’t have spare cash, you can give them money and they can use the money to buy I Bonds (or anything else).
 If you’d like to buy I Bonds and then give the bonds to them as a gift, that’s buying as a gift.
 We cover buying I Bonds as a gift in a different post.

-Children under 18 can invest too, not only in I Bonds but also in other investments such as mutual funds, ETFs, etc. Because children under 18 can’t legally agree to terms and conditions when they’re a minor, an adult has to open an account for them and act as a custodian.
+Children under 18 can invest too, not only in I Bonds but also in other investments such as savings accounts, CDs, mutual funds, ETFs, etc. Because children under 18 can’t legally agree to terms and conditions when they’re a minor, an adult has to open an account for them and act as a custodian.
 These accounts are typically called UTMA accounts, which are named after the law that governs custodial accounts: Uniform Transfer to Minors Act.

 If you already have UTMA accounts for your children and you’re just diversifying part of their investments into I Bonds, you can skip some of the discussion on whether you should open an account in your children’s name in the first place.